What Is a Health Insurance Deductible? What You Pay Before Coverage Begins

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-A health insurance deductible is what you must pay out of pocket before your health insurance kicks in and covers your medical expenses.
+A health insurance deductible is what you must pay out of pocket during the policy year before your health insurance kicks in and covers your medical expenses.
 Keep in mind that your monthly premiums, copays and coinsurance do not count toward your deductible.

 Learn how deductibles affect your monthly premium and which deductible you should choose.